SAP-samples/teched2025-AI164/exercises/ex3/README.md

 6. Now click on the API endpoint **Create Pipeline**.
 Go to the **Auth** section and paste the access token there.
 <br>![](/exercises/ex3/images/12_06_bruno_api.png)

-7. For the URL of the Data Ingestion API, we use the "uri" value of the Document Grounding service key in step 2.7 and add the path "pipeline/api/v1/pipeline".
+7. For the URL of the Data Ingestion API, we use the "uri" value of the Document Grounding Service Key in step 2.7 and add the path "pipeline/api/v1/pipeline".
 We need to pass the following parameters as part of the Body:
 ```
 {
     "type": "MSSharePoint"